 The principal activity of the Syndicate is the transaction of general insurance and reinsurance business.
 The Syndicate underwrites a broad range of classes of business concentrating mainly on property and casualty business written on both a direct and reinsurance basis.
-The syndicate's capacity for the 2018 year is £188.9m (2017:£191.5m).
+The Syndicate's capacity for the 2019 year was £176.0m (2018: £188.9m).